halilcn/movies/README.md

 The project will run on port 5173.
 [http://localhost:5173](http://localhost:5173)

-The env file is included on the project due run the project effortlessly.
+The env file is included on the project for running the project effortlessly.